-Firstly go to your cpanel and look under Software/Services or a similarly named section in your cPanel).
+Firstly go to your Cpanel and look under Software/Services or a similarly named section in your cPanel).
 For the purpose of this article, we are installing osCommerce, but the steps are similar and the same for other e-commerce tools.

-Click on “New installation” button or link to create a new installation.
+Click on the “New installation” button or link to create a new installation.
 You will then be able to set necessary shop features such as name and email address of the store owner and the SSL option.

 In osCommerce you will need to set the administrator username and password here, but most other systems like Zen Cart instead email you a generated password.